Arthur D. Little biography, quotes and publications

 Arthur D. Little (1863 – 1935) was a pioneer and free thinker who focused on opportunities rather than difficulties.
-He was also founder of the worldwide consulting company Arthur D. Little.
+He was also founder of the worldwide consulting company Arthur D. Little and creator of the famous ADL matrix.

 - “Research serves to make building stones out of stumbling blocks.”